 Between 1997 and 2017, the number of Black women–owned businesses grew by more than 600%, compared to just 39% for white women–owned businesses and 114% for women-owned businesses overall8

 We mobilize our communities, friends, and families to vote.

 In 2018, 84% of Black women voters said they’d talked to their friends and family about voting, the highest percentage of any racial or ethnic group9

 Black women also tend to vote at higher rates than other groups.
 Despite voter suppression, eligible Black women voted at rates 6 percentage points above the national average in 201810

 Black women are successful in many ways, but our achievements are in spite of glaring inequality in society—including the workplace.
-For the last five years, Lean In’s research on Women in the Workplace tells the same story: in so many different ways, Black women have a harder and worse experience than almost everyone else.
+In all of Lean In’s research on the State of Black Women in Corporate America, we see the same general pattern: in so many different ways, Black women have a harder and worse experience than almost everyone else.
 We’re overrepresented in minimum-wage jobs.
 We’re hired and promoted more slowly.
 We are often the only Black woman in the room and experience a greater variety of microaggressions than women of other races and ethnicities.
 And we’re paid less than men and most other groups of women.